University of Nebraska Medical Center

 Adult-Gerontology Acute Care NP

-This specialty focuses on the diagnostic reasoning, assessment and management of the acute, complex and life-threatening health care issues of adolescents through the elderly both in hospital and in clinic.
+This specialty focuses on the diagnostic reasoning, assessment, and management of acute, complex, and life-threatening health issues in adolescents through older adults in hospital and outpatient settings.
+Graduates are prepared to deliver high-quality, evidence-based care to individuals across Nebraska and beyond.

 Adult-Gerontology Primary Care NP